Last updated Mar. 3, 2023 by Charles Zemub

 - Pay more than the minimum payment on your next highest interest rate debt, then on your next highest

 It depends on the lender, the type of loan, and your credit score.
-If you take out a loan from your bank and pay it off early, it may hurt or help your credit score, depending on how long you’ve had the account open.
-If it’s been open for less than two years, then paying off the loan early won’t hurt your credit at all; however, if it’s been open for more than two years, then paying it off before its due date could actually lower your score.
+For example, if you take out a loan from your bank and pay it off early, it may hurt or help your credit score, depending on how long you’ve had the account open.
+If it’s been open for less than two years, then paying off the loan early won’t hurt your credit; however, if it’s been open for more than two years, paying it off before its due date could actually lower your score.

-Your credit report is a record of your financial history, which lenders can use to determine if you’ll be able to repay a loan.
+Your credit report records your financial history, which lenders can use to determine if you can repay a loan.
 Your credit score is a number that indicates how risky it would be for a lender to lend money to you.
 The higher the score, the better—and it’s based on information in your credit report.
 For example:

 - If you have been late on payments in the past, this will negatively impact your score and make borrowing more difficult